Blorgen/SpringSecurityProject/README.md

   6. PostgreSql
   7. Docker

-You can the application using Docker
+You can run the application using Docker
 ```
 docker build -t spring-project .
 ```